tripoloski1337/tripoloski1337.github.io/_posts/2020-04-12-hackthebox-Traverxec.markdown

 # Scanning

-for the first time, we have to gathering more information about this machine so i use nmap to see whats port is open and whats service is it.
+for the first time, we have to gathering more information about this machine so i use nmap to see what ports is open and what services they are.

 <img src="/images/htb/Traverxec/2019-12-09-222804_511x170_scrot.png">

-this machine running http (80) and ssh (22) ,after that i open the web page on my browser and this is the web page
+this machine running http (80) and ssh (22) ,so that i open the web page on my browser and this is the web page

 <img src="/images/htb/Traverxec/2019-12-09-223134_1288x562_scrot.png" style="width: 500px;">

-it's look like a normal static website, so i try to accessing /admin and this is what i got
+it looks like a normal static website, so i try to accessing /admin and this is what i got

 <img src="/images/htb/Traverxec/2019-12-09-223400_347x123_scrot.png">